WebFX TeamDigital Marketing Agency

 On these sites, you must have at least 30 unique reviews from the past year, and the aggregate rating must be 3.5 or higher.
 Here are some of the third party review sites that Google recognizes:

 - Trust Pilot

 - Bizrate – through Shopzilla

 As I mentioned, Google automates this process.
-So, it is unlikely, but possible, to meet all the requirements and still not see stars on your ads.
+So, it is unlikely, but possible, to meet all the requirements and still not see stars on your paid search ads.

 Let us know how this works for you!